havocesp/pcmc/README.md

  - `pcmc` command added to easy run CLI interface from anywhere.
  - Loop flag and loop interval CLI args added for auto run mode.
- - New BTC price added (calculated from USD one at curren BTC ratio)
+ - New BTC price added (calculated from USD one at current BTC ratio)

 ### 0.1.0